codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 <hr>
 There are several concepts of ***polymorphism*** that are crucial to remember.
 These include:

+- **Method Overriding: ** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.

 - **Upcasting: ** Occurs when the reference variable of a super class refers to the object of the subclass.
 This allows us to go from a low level class type to a higher level one.

 - **Downcasting: ** Occurs when the reference variable of a subclass is being set to an object of the superclass type.
 This will manually convert the object type to that of the subclass.